Can’t Focus? 12 Reasons Why and the Ways to Fix It

 Lastly, there are a handful of supplements that contain phytochemicals known to increase focus and concentration.

-Some of the best supplements that can help boost focus are:
+Some of the best supplements for boosting focus are:

 • bacopa